What is a carer’s assessment?

 Following the implementation of the Care Act 2014 on 1 April 2015, carers’ rights were extended so that carers in England can receive carer’s assessments and support.

-We did a carer’s assessment and there, written down, were all the aspects of my life that were affected by being a carer: money, time, health, emotion.
+We did a carer’s assessment and there, written down, were the aspects of my life affected by being a carer: money, time, health, emotion.

 Who is eligible for a carer’s assessment in England?